yugismop/forumorg/README.md

 ```

 ## Deploying
-We use Heroku for Cloud hosting and Continuous Integration.
+We use Heroku for Cloud hosting and Continuous Integration, using this continuous delivery workflow:

-On ```push to master```:

-- A build is triggered on our [staging app](https://forumorg-staging.herokuapp.com) (useful for testing in a production-like environment).

-On ```any pull request```:

-- A review app is created, which can be live tested.
-- If everything is working OK, the PR can be merged to `master`.
+- A developer creates a pull request to make a change to the codebase.
+- Heroku automatically creates a review app for the pull request, allowing developers to test the change.
+- When the change is ready, it’s merged into the codebase’s master branch.
+- The master branch is automatically deployed to [staging](https://forumorg-staging.herokuapp.com) for further testing.
-- If the app is working well, it is promoted to [production](https://www.forumorg.org).
+- When it’s ready, the staging app is promoted to [production](https://www.forumorg.org), where the change is available to end users of the app.

 ## Localization
 The app is localized using: